nlawtonUSC/mtga_ml/mtga_ml/scripts/run/README.rst

-Scripts for training models on 17lands datasets.
+Scripts for using trained models to advise MTGA gameplay.